 Rules listed below are in effect in all Dimmitt classrooms.
 Individual teachers may add rules specific to their classes.

-6. Cell phones and other electronic devices (except school provided Chromebooks) should be left in your locker or out of sight at all times.
+- Cell phones and other electronic devices (except school provided Chromebooks) should be left out of sight at all times.

 All school rules and policies apply to dances.
 Students are expected to dance appropriately at all times.
 Any student removed from a dance will be sent home and may lose further activity privileges.
 If you leave early, you may not re-enter.